WPManageNinja/fluent-affiliate-docs/guide/integrations/easy-digital-downloads-integration-with-fluentaffiliate.md

 ## Generate an Affiliate Link

+Once you've finished setting up your **Easy Digital Downloads** product settings, it's time to create your **affiliate link**.

+1. Log in to the **Affiliate** area provided by FluentAffiliate and go to the affiliate **Links** section.
-After you've completed configuring the EDD affiliate settings, the next step is to log in to your **Affiliate Area** provided by FluentAffiliate.
-In the **Affiliate Links** section, paste the **URL** of the product page you want to promote.
-Click on the **Generate** button.
-FluentAffiliate will automatically generate a unique **affiliate link** for you.
+2. **Paste** the URL of the product page you want to promote and click the **Generate** button.

-Once your link is ready, **copy** the affiliate link and share it wherever you like — on social media, emails, blogs, or directly with your audience.
+3. FluentAffiliate will create a unique **affiliate link**. **Copy** this link and share it on social media, blogs, emails, or directly with your audience.

+Now, when someone makes a purchase using this link, you'll earn a commission based on your *settings*.

 ![Copy Affiliate Link](/guide/public/images/integrations/edd/copy-affiliate-link.webp)